adalkiran/webrtc-nuts-and-bolts/docs/08-VP8-PACKET-DECODE.md

 ```go
 img.Deref()
 ```
-* If everything has gone OK, save the image as JPEG file by [jpeg.Encode](https://pkg.go.dev/image/jpeg#Encode)
+* If everything has gone OK, save the image as a JPEG file by [jpeg.Encode](https://pkg.go.dev/image/jpeg#Encode)
-* You can see your catched keyframes at /backend/output/ folder as shoot1.jpg, shoot2.jpg etc... if multiple keyframes were catched.
+* You can see your caught keyframes at /backend/output/ folder as shoot1.jpg, shoot2.jpg, etc... if multiple keyframes were caught.

-* As you can see below, we received multiple RTP packets containing VP8 video data, in different packet lengths, then we catched a keyframe from these packets, concatenate them, then created and saved image.
+* As you can see below, we received multiple RTP packets containing VP8 video data, in different packet lengths, then we caught a keyframe from these packets, concatenate them, then created and saved image.

 * At the end of our journey, we saw the "[INFO] Image file saved: ../output/shoot1.jpg" log line!
 All of our these efforts are to achieve this....